Joel-Singh/denison-snake-programming-competition/README.md

 Run each of the following commands, **after opening the project (file > open folder) in VS Code**, with the command pallete (Ctrl + Shift + P):

-note to self: ask Colin if the option to have it choose for you was "unspecified" or something else.
 `CMake: Select a Kit`: scans your computer for compilers and lets you select one for use.
 Simply click "unspecified" and let it choose for you.

 `CMake: Select variant`: lets you select the kind of build to do.
 Simply click Debug.